Skip to content

 cd ~/.pyenv && src/configure && make -C src

 Define environment variable PYENV_ROOT to point to the path where Pyenv will store its data. $HOME/.pyenv is the default.
-If you installed Pyenv via Git checkout, we recommend to set it to the same location as where you cloned it.
+If you installed Pyenv via Git checkout, set it to the same location where you cloned it.

 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.zshrc